Occasionally people have come up to me and said, "I wasn't around when the Aborigines lost their land and were killed

 When a member of the Aboriginal community wins at the Olympics and it is said around the ridges that at least the blacks are good for something?

-When a black cricketer who was the only person in the world to bowl the Don for a duck is refused membership on the Australian Cricket Team and is forced to eat alone?
+When a black cricketer who was the only person in the world to bowl the Don for a duck is refused membership on the Australian Cricket Team

-When white people happily take alcohol onto Aboriginal Reserves knowing that there is no alcohol allowed and they can sell it for whatever price they wish causing no end to the heartache?
+When white people happily take alcohol onto Aboriginal Reserves knowing that there is no alcohol allowed and they can sell it for whatever

 When Aborigines are refused rental homes because of their colour?

-When you see Maoris in New Zealand take part in political and cultural ceremonies as if they are a part of the natural order of things and which of course they are?
+When you see Maoris in New Zealand take part in political and cultural ceremonies as if they are a part of the natural order of things and

 How long since you saw an Aboriginal person take part in any political situation or in discussions of national importance?